The Human Condition (Arendt book): VI – The Vita Activa and the Modern Age

 The consequence of this world alienation for philosophy has been an intense focus on the self, the one remaining sphere of certainty and knowledge.
 The world described by science cannot be known, or not with certainty, but the self, Descartes and other moderns thought, could be known.
-Though his cogito, ergo sum was anticipated by Augustine, his "dubito ergo sum" (De libero arbitrio, Chapter III) is original and a hallmark of modernity: beginning from doubt.
-The notion of common sense as a sense in which the other five were fitted to a common world ceded to a conception of common sense as an inner faculty with no relationship to the world, and the assumption that all humans had faculties like this in common became necessary to get theories going, but without the assumption of a common world, the assumption of faculties in common lost some warrant.
+Though his "cogito, ergo sum" was anticipated by Augustine, his "dubito ergo sum" (De libero arbitrio, Chapter III) — beginning from actual doubt — is original and a hallmark of modernity.

+The notion of common sense as a faculty into which the other five were fitted towards a common world ceded to a conception of common sense as an inner faculty with no relationship to the world.
+The assumption that all humans had faculties like this in common became a necessary impetus to more theories, but without the premise of a common world, the assumption of faculties in common has lost some warrant.

-Galileo's discoveries also have implications for the 'vita activa' and 'contemplativa'.
-That he made the discoveries with a telescope, with a product of human work, signals an important change in science.
-Knowledge is acquired not simply by thinking, but by making.
+Galileo's discoveries also have implications for the "vita activa" and "vita contemplativa".
+That he made his discoveries with a telescope, a product of human work, signals an important change in science.
+Knowledge is acquired not just by reflection, but by making.
 Homo faber and the life of work were thus exalted over the life of contemplation.

-Indeed, the model of scientific inquiry, the experiment, is one in which the scientist unleashes a process by which the scientist produces results.
+Indeed, the model of scientific inquiry, the experiment, is one in which the scientist unleashes a process through which she produces results.
 This way of doing science is naturally understood in terms of work processes.
-The philosopher has consequently been relegated to a position of relative insignificance, merely puzzling over what the scientists have shown.
-But in the end, Homo faber ceded primacy to animal laborans.
-The life of labor became the central concern because all of these developments took place in a Christian society that valued life far more than others have.
-After secularization, this vestigial preoccupation with life as the central value dominates our activities.
-It has made us into a society of laborers.
-Judged by the historical significance of what they do, the people most capable of action now are perhaps the scientists, but unfortunately, they act into nature and not human relationships, and thus their action cannot be the source of meaningfulness that illuminates human existence.
+The philosopher has consequently sunken to a position of less significance, merely puzzling over what scientists have shown.

+Arendt argues that, in the end, homo faber ceded primacy to animal laborans.
+She attributes the centrality of the life of labor to the fact that these developments occurred within Christian societies, which she argues valued life more highly than other societies had.
+With secularization, she contends, this residual valuation of life came to dominate modern activity, producing what she describes as a society of laborers.

+Judged by the historical significance of what they do, the people most capable of action now are perhaps scientists.
+Unfortunately, though, they act into nature and not human relationships.
+Thus their action cannot be the source of the meaningfulness that illuminates human existence.

 Action is still possible in free societies, but fragile.